PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 |02d9aa2e-b16a-48ea-a420-5daed9fd51a6| Mesenchymal| 74404879| 1|
 |0484a929-7a7f-4926-8d25-470ddab082ec| Immunoreactive| 89634159| 1|

-We can take a look at how 'different' our expression between subtypes is using the function `plotMDS`.
+We can take a look at how 'different' cases are using the function `plotMDS`.
+The plot represents the output of 'Multidimensional Scaling' (MDS) that maps gene expression distances for each case into a 2-D space (Hout 2013).

 {% highlight r %}